aliakakis/react-templates-components/README.md

 In order to reduce boilerplate this library is introducing components that act like a DSL template language but in the form of React components.

+## v2.2.0 Breaking changes

+- Repeat component has been re-written in order to sort out issues with the key prop
+- Repeat useRandomKeyForIteration has been removed please use setKey as shown in the docs.

+**I apologize for any inconvenience but Repeat proved to be more complex than it should.
+Please READ CAREFULLY the updated examples in the documentation below.**

 ## v2.1.1 Release Information

 - Added 'useFragment' prop for all components, in case you do not want that extra HTML element added to the DOM.